aditya-chichani/aditya-chichani.github.io/cfp.md

 ### Submission Instructions

-All papers will be peer reviewed by the program committee and judged by their relevance to the workshop and their potential to generate discussion.
+All papers will be peer-reviewed by the program committee and judged based on their relevance to the workshop and their potential to generate discussion.

-All submissions must be in PDF formatted according to the latest [CEUR single column format](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw).
-The short (8-page) and long (15-page) limits are extended to account for this.
+Submissions must be in PDF format, following the latest [CEUR single column format](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw).
+The page limits are **8** pages for short papers and **15** pages for long papers.

-For instructions and LaTeX/Overleaf/docx templates, see [here](https://ceur-ws.org/HOWTOSUBMIT.html#CEURART).
-Read up to and including the “License footnote in paper PDFs” section.
-Please Use Emphasizing Capitalized Style for Paper Titles.
+For instructions and LaTeX/Overleaf/docx templates, refer to [CEUR's submission guidelines](https://ceur-ws.org/HOWTOSUBMIT.html#CEURART), reading up to and including the “License footnote in paper PDFs” section.
+Use Emphasizing Capitalized Style for Paper Titles.

-Submissions must describe work that is not previously published, not accepted for publication elsewhere, and not currently under review elsewhere.
+Submissions must describe original work not previously published, not accepted for publication, and not under review elsewhere.
 All submissions must be in English.
-The workshop follows a **single-blind** reviewing process.
-We do not accept anonymized submissions.
-Please note that at least one of the authors of each accepted paper **must** register for the workshop and present the paper.
+The workshop follows a **single-blind** review process and does not accept anonymized submissions.
+At least one author of each accepted paper **must** register for the workshop and present the paper.

 - Long paper limit: 15 pages.
 - Short paper limit: 8 pages.